 If you discover a security or privacy vulnerability, please disclose this responsibly via

 We are required to comply with the Data Security Standard for the Payment Card Industry (the PCI DSS standard) issued by the PCI Security Standards Council (PCI SSC).
-This standard was created to increase control over cardholder information so as to reduce the fraudulent use of payment instruments.
+This standard was created to increase control over cardholder information to reduce the fraudulent use of payment instruments.
 All our service providers required to process bank card data must comply with the PCI DSS standard.
 We strive to combat identity theft on the Internet.
 For this reason, we use, for example, a device for detecting fraudulent payments designed to protect you in the event of loss or theft of your bank card.

 There is no such thing as ‘zero risk’ and even if we implement all the security measures recognised as appropriate, unforeseen things can happen.
 We have specific procedures and resources in place to manage security incidents under the best possible conditions.
-We have also set up a specific procedure for assessing possible breaches of security that could lead to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to your personal data, for notifying the competent supervisory authority within the period stipulated by applicable law, and for warning you when a breach is likely to result in a high risk to your rights and freedoms.
+We have also set up a specific procedure for assessing possible breaches of security that could lead to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to your personal data, for notifying the competent supervisory authority within the period stipulated by applicable law, and for warning you when a breach is likely to result in a high risk to your rights and freedoms.
 Tests are carried out periodically to verify the functioning of the security installations and adequacy of the procedures and devices deployed.

 You may contact us (see section 1 above) to exercise any of the rights you are granted under applicable data protection laws, including (A) the right to access your data, (B) to rectify your data, (C) to erase your data, (D) to restrict the processing of your data, (E) the right to data portability, and (F) the right to object to processing.